SEO Agency NYC

 Before I go any further, I just want to note that not only did E-E-A-T and E-A-T stipulate that it had no impact on ranking, but every update did too.
 But Google has this year canceled that human review process and, following a rare series of updates, it quashed all of the tactical ideas that EEAT promoters built their conjecture on.
 Because that’s all that exists of EEAT: A couple of documents that Google says is “a good idea for writers to follow” but “DOES NOT IMPACT RANKING”.
 But that wasn’t enough.

-So, Google came up with an acronym that it has since completely about-turned on:
+So, Google came up with an acronym that it has since completely about-turned on, EEAT or:

 • Expertise